AndrChr0/assignment-2---css-games-group_4/README.md

 To get started, users can follow these steps:

-1. Cole the repository to their local environment using git clone https://github.com/AdvancedCSS2023/assignment-2---css-games-group_4.git
+1. Clone the repository to their local environment using git clone https://github.com/AdvancedCSS2023/assignment-2---css-games-group_4.git

 2. Open the index.html file in their browser.